-- In the command prompt window, type “sfc /scannow” and press enter.
+- Type “sfc /scannow” in the Command prompt window and press enter.
 Wait for the SFC to complete the scan and restart the computer.

-In case you are one of the unfortunate users who are getting the “Windows Resource Protection Could Not Perform the Requested Operation,” then you are in the right place.
-Now that we have got that out of the way, here’s our list of the top 5 methods that you can perform to fix the Windows SFC Error “Windows Resource Protection Could Not Perform the Requested Operation.”
+If you are one of the unfortunate users getting the “Windows Resource Protection Could Not Perform The Requested Operation,” you are in the right place.
+Now that we have got that out of the way, here’s our list of the top 5 methods that you can perform to fix the Windows SFC Error “Windows Resource Protection Could Not Perform The Requested Operation.”

 First Method – Launch the Windows System File Checker in Safe Mode

-If you are getting the “Windows Resource Protection Could Not Perform the Requested Operation” SFC error while you are in regular mode, try running it while your computer is in Safe Mode.
+If you are getting the “Windows Resource Protection Could Not Perform The Requested Operation” SFC error in regular mode, try running it while your computer is in Safe Mode.
 Follow these steps to launch the SFC tool in Safe Mode.

-- Boot the Computer into Safe Mode by clicking on the “Windows” icon located on the bottom left corner of the desktop.
-Hold down the “Shift” key on your keyboard and click “Power” and lastly click on “Restart”
+- Boot the Computer into Safe Mode by clicking on the “Windows” icon on the desktop’s bottom left corner.
+Hold down the “Shift” key on your keyboard and click “Power,” and lastly, click on “Restart.”

-- Click on the 6th option “Enable Safe Mode with Networking”
+- Click on the 6th option, “Enable Safe Mode.”

 Second Method – Modify the Windows Modules Installer Properties Configuration

-- If the Windows Modules Installer has not been started, click on “Start” to launch it.
+- If the Windows Modules Installer has not been started, click “Start” to launch it.

-- After starting the Windows Module Installer manually, right click on it select “Properties”.
-Under Startup Type, change it to “Automatic” and click “OK”
+- After manually starting the Windows Module Installer, right-click on it and select “Properties.”
+Under Startup Type, change it to “Automatic” and click “OK.”

 Third Method – Run the Windows Check Disk Tool

-- Press the “Windows” key on your keyboard and then press “R”.
-Next, type “cmd” in the run command line.
-Hold down both the “ctrl and shift” keys together and press enter.
+- Press the “Windows” key on your keyboard and then press “R.” Next, type “cmd” in the run command line.
+Hold the “ctrl and shift” keys together and press enter.
 Click “OK” on the next window to grant administrator permissions.

 - Wait for the process to complete and restart your computer.
-Once you get your computer back, run the SFC again to check if the that solved the problem.
+Once you get your computer back, run the SFC scan to check if that solved the problem.

 Fourth Method – Launch the Windows Startup Repair

-- On your keyboard, press the Shift key down and simultaneously press the Power button.
+- Press the Shift key on your keyboard and simultaneously press the Power button.

-- You need to continue holding down the Shift key, while you wait for the machine to power on.
+- You need to continue holding down the Shift key while waiting for the machine to power.